Internal and External Calculi: Ordering the Jungle without Being Lost in Translations: Navigating the Proof-Theoretic Jungle

-The second step is to define labeled sequents (as in {\GBI}) of the form $\SEQ{\SG}{\SD}$, where $\SG$ is a multiset mixing both labeled formulas and label constraints and $\SD$ is a multiset of labeled formulas.
+The second step is to define labeled sequents (as in {\GBI}) of the form $\SEQ{\SG}{\SD}$, where $\SG$ is a multiset mixing both labeled formulae and label constraints and $\SD$ is a multiset of labeled formulae.

 The third and final step is to devise logical rules capturing the meaning of the connectives and structural rules reflecting the properties of the underlying frame.
 The logical rules of {\GBI} are given in \Fig~\ref{fig:gbi-logical-rules} and are direct translations of their semantic clauses.
 The structural rules of {\GBI} are given in \Fig~\ref{fig:gbi-structural-rules} where $\ronL$ (resp. $\rneuL$) denotes either $\mulL$ or $\addL$ (resp. $\mneuL$ and $\aneuL$) in contexts where the multiplicative or additive nature of the functor (resp. unit) is not important (\eg, for properties that hold in both cases).